rsleno/p3-fswd/README.md

 1. In order to connect with facebook, you will need to create an app in https://developers.facebook.com/

-2. Create a file and call it fb_client_secrets.json
+2. Create a file, call it fb_client_secrets.json and store it in your project
 ```
 {
   "web": {